 In recent years, a new approach for EEG monitoring in anesthesiology has been developed, making it possible for anesthesia care providers to easily read and recognize “EEG signatures” and dose-response patterns for most anesthetic drugs.
 This activity is composed of several courses, developed to introduce you to the basics of using EEG to recognize the altered states of arousal caused by commonly used anesthetic drugs.

-IARS On Demand delivers 80 hours of presentations from the IARS Annual Meeting and International Science Symposium.
+IARS On Demand delivers 80 hours of presentations from the IARS Annual Meeting and International Science Symposium, including the 2019 Scholars’ Program sessions.
 With IARS Annual Meeting On Demand, you can earn AMA PRA Category 1 Credits™ while exploring sessions on a variety of subspecialty topics.

 This award is intended to support investigations that will further the understanding of clinical practice in anesthesiology and related sciences.
 Up to four research projects are selected annually, with a maximum award of $175,000 each, payable over two years.